Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 - cohabitation
 - shared responsibility
 - mission assignment
-- living arrangements
+- living conditions
 - clan obligations

 These are facts.

-Statements such as:
+Statements like:

 - they trust each other
 - they are emotionally close
 - they are deeply attached
-- they secretly love each other
+- they are secretly in love
 - they have always understood each other

 are interpretations.

-The starter should establish reality.
+The opening should establish reality.

 Not lock future development into a predefined emotional state.

 ---

-# 3. Do Not Define The Relationship
+# 5. Do Not Define the Relationship

 A relationship can exist.